Department of Pharmaceutical Sciences

 About the school

-UCI's Department of Pharmaceutical Sciences offers interdisciplinary educational programs integrating concepts from fields as diverse as biology, chemistry, cell and molecular biology, chemical engineering, materials science, pharmaceutics, pharmacology and physiology.
+As part of the Susan and Henry Samueli College of Health Sciences, UCI's Department of Pharmaceutical Sciences offers interdisciplinary educational programs integrating concepts from fields as diverse as biology, chemistry, cell and molecular biology, chemical engineering, materials science, pharmaceutics, pharmacology and physiology.
 Its undergraduate and graduate programs offer rigorous grounding in a broad range of disciplines critical to success as a pharmaceutical scientist in academia or in industry.

 The department's interdisciplinary graduate program in medicinal chemistry and pharmacology carries out recruitment and admissions and provides the first-year curriculum for graduate students who will subsequently enter specialized doctoral programs in any of the three participating academic departments: chemistry, pharmacology or molecular biology & biochemistry.
-A doctoral program in pharmaceutical sciences is in the planning stages.

 Richard Chamberlin, Ph.D., Chair